mrjones2014/dash.nvim/README.md

 the value being opened was returned by the currently active query in Dash.app.
 You can work around this by just running the CLI again with only the `query` value from the selected item, then opening `dash-workflow-callback://[value]`.

-If you'd like to use the Rust backend directly to build something else, see [BACKEND.md](./BACKEND.md).

 ---

 ## Contributing